An index of corporate financial performance

 Sector performance across regions

-In the first quarter of 2024, different regions experienced varying performance in their sectors.
+In the fourth quarter of 2024, different regions experienced varying performance in their sectors.
 Here is a breakdown of the regional comparisons:

 Zombies